Design and Making

 Carpenter-turned-toymaker Ole Kirk Christianson created his first interlocking "Automatic Binding Bricks" in 1949.
 Highly popular in Europe by the late 1950s, the renamed "Lego" bricks were first introduced in the United States in 1961.
 Lego comes from the Danish words "leg godt," which mean "play well."

-Beginning in the 1820s, textile mills sprung up in towns throughout New England.
-During the 19th century, these factories manufactured billions of yards of fabric for the mass market, creating roller-printed cottons using complex technical processes.
+During the 19th century, New England textile mills manufactured billions of yards of fabric for the mass market, producing roller-printed cottons using increasingly complex mechanized processes.
 Colorful cotton prints, like those made by Cocheco Manufacturing Company, became affordable to almost everyone.
-These appealing fabrics had a profound influence on clothing and furnishing styles.

 This is a rare survival of a Charleston high style, colonial-era card table.
 Wealthy southerners tended to purchase expensive furniture from London, rather than from local craftsmen.
 This piece is executed in the Chinese Chippendale taste -- the decorative carvings are derived from an illustration for a "China Case" in Thomas Chippendale's famous pattern book.